 • Service transition - this is all about building the design and testing it exhaustively.

 • Service operation - is concerned with delivering and managing the service.

 • Continual service improvement - ensures that steps are taken to continually improve the service and the related technology.

-2. COBIT - Also known as Control Objectives for Information and Related Technology is the particular IT governance framework whose prime areas of consideration are regulatory compliance, risk management and optimally aligning the IT strategy with the company or organisational goals.
+Also known as Control Objectives for Information and Related Technology is the particular IT governance framework whose prime areas of consideration are regulatory compliance, risk management and optimally aligning the IT strategy with the company or organisational goals.
 The latest version of this framework was released in 2012 and is called COBIT 5.

-3. ISO 27002 - ISO 27002 is the worldwide standard which bolsters the execution and implementation of Information Security Management Systems (or ISMS) in accordance with the ISO 27001.
+ISO 27002 is the worldwide standard which bolsters the execution and implementation of Information Security Management Systems (or ISMS) in accordance with the ISO 27001.
 It establishes rules and general standards for initiating, executing, managing and enhancing information security management in a company.

-4. FAIR - Also referred to as Factor Analysis of Information Risk is a relatively new model.
+Also referred to as Factor Analysis of Information Risk is a relatively new model.
 It helps organisations in quantifying risk.
 Its prime area of focus is operational risk and cybersecurity.

 IT Governance Subdomains

 A subdomain is that which is a part of the larger domain.
 The above-mentioned frameworks also have quite a few subdomains of IT governance.
 These include -